-Students meet with their advisors for special programs and also convene for advisory meeting during assigned Flex periods or in class meetings on specially scheduled days.
+Students meet with their advisors for special programs and also convene for advisory meeting during assigned Flex periods, during daily Advisory check-in, or in class meetings on specially scheduled days.
 Advisors supplement these sessions with individual meetings as appropriate.
 Advisors also participate in and help oversee class meetings and service learning activities for all students in the grade level that they are advising.